 Have you ever been seeing someone you like, everything is going just peachy then BAM that all-imposing-fun-crushing label comes along, killing the honeymoon lust of two hopeful singles and forcing you into premature adoption of spouse roles?
 Me too.

-As soon as you are settled into confined partnership roles, you can often realise that things are expected of you that previously weren’t.
-Presents at birthdays, Christmas and Valentine’s, joint ownership of a dachshund and before you know it, you’re scrimping your month’s wage to pay the rent on a one bedroom flat in the city.
+As soon as you are settled into confined partnership roles, you can often realize that things are expected of you that previously weren’t.
+Presents at birthdays, Christmas and Valentine’s, joint ownership of a dachshund, and before you know it, you’re scrimping your month’s wage to pay the rent on a one-bedroom flat in the city.
 All because he’s your ‘boyfriend’.
 Silly, right?

 Equally, you may find yourself expecting things you never thought you would.
 You suddenly yearn for their attention and become jealous of their social plans, making you question the existence of your own social life.
 Whatever you do, don’t fall into the trap of making your other half the entirety of your life outside of work.
 It’s a no-brainer but this is all too easily and so often done.
 Get a hobby, go out with your friends and have fun so that, if the relationship does take a turn for the worst, you aren’t left a lonely singleton with no support system post-break-up.

-The buzz and frivolity in the early stages of dating is so exciting.
+The buzz and frivolity in the early stages of dating are so exciting.
 You’re on a complete high when with the other person and also when you’re not.
-You don’t want this feeling to end, but know that eventually it will.
+You don’t want this feeling to end, but know that eventually, it will.

 Maybe the label does signal the end of the honeymoon period as from experience, I’ve noticed that shortly after, complacency kicks in.
 The chase is over and your other half has you, but the fact that they subconsciously think you’re here to stay no matter what is simply foolish.
 Once partners stop making an effort to make each other happy, even in just the smallest of ways, couples can drift apart, only together as a sense of routine.
 Hence me trying to drag out the honeymoon phase for as long as possible and make the most out of wooing and being wooed in return.